shaif-codes/Mini-Twitter/README.md

 ## Updates

 ### June 2024
+- The project is live now at `https://twittermini.vercel.app/`
 - The backend server is now live!
 You can use it by only building the frontend.
 - To access the backend API, point your requests to `https://mini-twitter-4o2f.onrender.com`.

 ## Features